facebook/react-native/docs/Debugging.md

 console.disableYellowBox = true;
 console.warn('YellowBox is disabled.');
 ```
-Warnings can be ignored programmatically by setting the array:
+Specific warnings can be ignored programmatically by setting the array:
 ```js
 console.ignoredYellowBox = ['Warning: ...'];
 ```